nominolo/haskell-style-guide/haskell-style.md

 ### Indentation

 Tabs are illegal.
 Use spaces for indenting.
 Indent your code blocks with *4 spaces*.
+Indent guards with two spaces.
 Indent the `where` keyword two spaces to set it apart from the rest of the code and indent the definitions in a `where` clause 2 spaces.
 Some examples:

     sayHello :: IO ()
     sayHello = do